Board of Directors

 Emily earned an undergraduate degree in chemical engineering with a minor in engineering business from the University of Virginia.
 There she was selected as a Merck Science & Engineering Technology fellow where she worked in engineering manufacturing for Gardasil and R&D for pipeline biologics.
 Her research experience also includes basic science and pre-clinical research in neuro-endocrinology with the US Department of Defense.
 Emily’s personal interests include travel, photography, ballet, alternative medicine, and yoga & meditation.

-Marissa Hitchcock was diagnosed with Type 1 diabetes when she was 2 years old.
+Marissa Town was diagnosed with Type 1 diabetes when she was 2 years old.
 She is a Registered Nurse with her Bachelors in Nursing from University of Cincinnati.
 In college she received the Spirit of the Community Award for her service to the diabetes community and the Michelle LaMendola Award for being a compassionate, well-rounded nurse.
 For a year she worked in outpatient pediatrics and had the opportunity to work with families with diabetes two days a week.
-She has 22 years of experience living with diabetes, has worked at diabetes camps as a counselor and camp nurse, helped run the childcare at a local support group for 2 years in Cincinnati, and works as a Teen Program Coordinator for Children with Diabetes.
+She has 24 years of experience living with diabetes, has worked at diabetes camps as a counselor and camp nurse, helped run the childcare at a local support group for 2 years in Cincinnati, and works as one of the Teen Program Coordinators for Children with Diabetes.
 She has worked with the American Diabetes Association in creating a compilation article about the difficulties in the young adult population related to diabetes.
 Marissa’s passion is helping families living with diabetes.
-She currently works at Tampa General Hospital with the adult population and sees many patients with Type 2 and Type 1 diabetes in the acute care setting.
+With her husband Adam, she lives and works in the Cincinnati area as a hospital nurse and also sees many patients with type 2 and type 1 diabetes in the acute care setting.
 She hopes to become a Certified Diabetes Educator and a Family Nurse Practitioner.

 Shelley Yeager is the Director of Outreach & Development for the Diabetes Education and Camping Association, the networking and resource organization for over 400 diabetes camping programs worldwide.
 She works within the larger diabetes community to foster cooperative relationships that will enhance and expand programs serving youth, teens, young adults and families.
 She also serves as a faculty mentor for the International Diabetes Federations Global Young Leaders in Diabetes Program.
 Formerly, she served, for 18 years, as the Executive Director of the Barton Center for Diabetes Education in Massachusetts where she transitioned The Barton Center’s programs from a seasonal summer camp to a year-round educational organization serving over 1500 youth with diabetes and their families at unique, non-clinical programs in Massachusetts, Connecticut and New York.
 She has co-authored a number of diabetes manuals, served a co-investigator in many diabetes research studies and lectured extensively on diabetes and diabetes camp programs.
 Shelley is a Licensed Certified Social Worker and has 30 years experience in counseling children with diabetes and their families.
 She received her Bachelor’s Degree in Social Work from St. Lawrence University in New York and her Master’s Degree in Social Services from Boston College.